seandenigris/Living-Code/README.md

 An object, very much like an Outliner in the Self Language, will appear in your hand.
 Place it in the world wherever you want

 #### Scrolling in the World
-Just click and drag anywhere on the World's background
+Just use the mouse wheel, or click and drag anywhere on the World's background

 #### Navigating a Complex World
 Since grokking a complex world can be difficult, there is a RadarMorph, inspired by Self's RadarView.